 - Return-to-duty and follow-up drug testing is required for any driver who has tested positive for drugs and/or alcohol or refused to be tested before returning to work.

 FMCSA regulations specify that all cargo must be secured to the vehicle to prevent it from falling off and causing accidents, injuries or fatalities.
 In most cases, the cost of an unsecured load fine is more than the cost of straps, chains, cargo bars, nets and other equipment needed to properly secure the load.
 This regulation also applies to pickup trucks and utility trucks.

 A more recent FMCSA regulation limits the maximum average work week for truck drivers to 70 hours.
 The regulation allows truck drivers who reach the maximum 70 hours of driving within a week to resume driving if they remain off duty for 34 consecutive hours, including at least two nights from 1-5 a.m.
 Drivers are also required to take a 30-minute break during the first eight hours of a shift.

 According to FMCSA regulations, commercial driver’s license (CDL) holders must carry their Medical Examiner’s (ME) Certificates with them at all times and provide a copy to their state driver licensing agency.
 Drivers who allow their ME certificate to expire will not be eligible to drive a vehicle that requires a CDL.

-“These are just five of the most common compliance issues I encounter when working with policyholders,” notes Stotser, who recommends companies review the full list of FMCSA regulations covering everything from civil rights to safety and health standards.
-“Your EMC loss control specialist can also provide guidance on complying with these regulations,” Stotser adds.
+“These are just five of the most common compliance issues I encounter when working with policyholders,” notes Clayton, who recommends companies review the full list of FMCSA regulations covering everything from civil rights to safety and health standards.
+“Your EMC loss control specialist can also provide guidance on complying with these regulations,” Clayton adds.